-Mr. William Rahedi born in 1961 is a seasoned Independent Business and Finance Consultant with many years of multi- disciplinary experiences and strengths in Business Investment Advisory, Banking, Finance, Treasury Management, Loan Negotiations and Agreements, Financial and Business Restructuring.
+Mr. William Rahedi is a seasoned Independent Business and Finance Consultant with many years of multidisciplinary experiences and strengths in Business Investment Advisory, Banking, Finance, Treasury Management, Loan Negotiations and Agreements, Financial and Business Restructuring.

 It has been his privilege to serve with multinational and regional corporations over the years with TDB Bank (Eastern and Southern African Trade and Development Bank), African Reinsurance Corporation and World Vision International.